-Factors to consider for all mutual funds include costs.
+The big factor to consider for all mutual funds is costs.
 Be wary of mutual funds that assess a sales charge or front-end load.
 Mutual funds are actively managed.
 It’s important to know who is managing the fund and what their track record is.

 5. Exchange-Traded Funds

 Exchange-traded funds are similar to mutual funds in many respects.
-The major difference is that ETFs can be traded any time the market is open, just like a stock.
+The major difference is that ETFs can be traded any time the market is open, just like shares of stock.

 ETFs can include any collection of securities, but they typically track popular segments of the stock market and benchmark indices like the Dow and S&P 500.
 They’re known as index funds, which offer exposure to a portion of the stock market at a fraction of the cost of mutual funds.
 Since they’re not actively managed, the fees are comparatively minuscule.
-Other popular index ETFs track indexes for various parts of the U.S. and foreign stock markets and the domestic and foreign bond markets, as well.
+Other popular index ETFs track indices for various parts of the U.S. and foreign stock markets and the domestic and foreign bond markets, as well.

 ETFs can be a great, low-cost way to invest, but as with any investment, you need to understand what you are buying and why you are investing there.

-Pros of investing in ETFs: Low-cost, transparent investment vehicle; tax efficiency
+- Pros of investing in ETFs: Low-cost, transparent investment vehicle; affordable diversity compared to mutual funds

-Cons of investing in ETFs: Many new ETFs based on questionable benchmarks with unproven market performance
+- Cons of investing in ETFs: Many new ETFs are based on questionable benchmarks with unproven market performance

 6. Alternative Investments

-Alternative investments are investments that fall outside the realm of traditional long-only stocks, bonds and cash.
+Alternative investments are investments that fall outside the realm of traditional long-only stocks, bonds, and cash.
 For example, an alternative investment might bet against the stock market via a position known as a short trade, or it might own more exotic investments such as gold, commodities, or cryptocurrencies.
 You can also look into real estate crowdfunding investments through platforms like Fundrise and CrowdStreet, as well as p2p lending investment opportunities through sites like LendingClub.

-Traditionally, investments like real estate and lending have been available only to accredited investors who meet certain income and net-worth requirements, and institutions, such as foundations, endowments and pension funds.
+Traditionally, investments like real estate and lending have been available only to accredited investors who meet certain income and net-worth requirements, and institutions, such as foundations, endowments, and pension funds.
 In recent years, many alternative strategies have become more widely available as mutual funds and ETFs with fewer purchase restrictions.